-A report of the Estimated Actual Expenditures for last year's actions may be found in the Annual Update Expenditures Table.
+A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.

 Goal # Description 2 There is a need to create an organizational culture that supports and sustains high quality teaching and learning, and builds family and community engagement and inclusionary practices for African American and Hispanic/Latino scholars.
 We will increase the sense of community pride on campus.
 1. All students will be provided access to a responsive school community as well as case- management, mental-health services, with particular attention paid to African American and Hispanic/Latino students and families.
-2. There is a need for highly trained teachers to support the charter and getting every child to grade level readiness and support social-emotional growth within the charter's tenets and agricultural focus in science that supports children of col cultural and language diversity to be ready for the 21st Century college and careers in science.
-Agriculture is shifting fror rural to urban areas in the United States.
-By providing an educational program unique to NJB, such as the school and community farm, bio-diversity environments, 4-H programs and other science agricultural programs such as sustainabilit we are closing the gap in achievement, promoting critical thinking and learning, and providing more hands on, inclusionary programs in science to engage our scholars.
+2. There is a need for highly trained teachers to support the charter and getting every child to grade level readiness and support social-emotional growth within the charter's tenets and agricultural focus in science that supports children of color, cultural and language diversity to be ready for the 21st Century college and careers in science.
+Agriculture is shifting from rural to urban areas in the United States.
+By providing an educational program unique to NJB, such as the school and community farm, bio-diversity environments, 4-H programs and other science agricultural programs such as sustainability, we are closing the gap in achievement, promoting critical thinking and learning, and providing more hands on, inclusionary programs in science to engage our scholars.
 3. Continue participation in the Parent Teacher Home Visit Program, and implement the Academic Parent Teacher Team model for conferences.
 Develop the Leader In Me program in creating a nurturing and empowering school culture and climate.
 4. Provide the opportunity for members of the Steering Committee (staff and parents) to attend the Spring Charter School Leadership Institute to learn more about governance, budgeting and instruction and serving cultural/racial diversity

-There is a need to have highly trained teachers in body brain compatible learning, Leader In Me and culturally responsive teaching and learning to address the learning gaps in African-American and Hispanic students, by creating a school-wide culture that is inclusionary in practices, through our data collection, NJB noticed that the gap for our African American and Hispanic students cuts across academics, attendance, and behavior data.
+In look at our goal "There is a need to have highly trained teachers in body brain compatible learning, Leader In Me and culturally responsive teaching and learning to address the learning gaps in African-American and Hispanic students, by creating a school-wide culture that is inclusionary in practices, through our data collection", NJB noticed that the gap for our African American and Hispanic students cuts across academics, attendance, and behavior data.
 We recognize that a root cause is likely our school climate and the way our African American and Hispanic students and families are experiencing school in general.
 We are committed to addressing this issue through efforts to improve our overall school climate, but also focusing efforts specifically to improve relationships with African American and Hispanic students and families.
 While much of the needs assessment/baseline used Dashboard data, the dashboard has been eliminated for this school year.
 Some metrics will have to move to local data.